keycloakify/keycloakify/README.md

 Part of the lib that runs with node, at build time.

-- `npx build-keycloak-theme [--external-assets]`: Builds the theme, the CWD is assumed to be the root of your react project.
+- `npx build-keycloak-theme`: Builds the theme, the CWD is assumed to be the root of your react project.
 - `npx download-sample-keycloak-themes`: Downloads the keycloak default themes (for development purposes)